AliceO2Group/Control/coconut/doc/coconut.md

 coconut is a command line program for interacting with the ALICE Experiment Control System.

 The following options are always available with any coconut command.
-For more information on the available commands, see the command list at the bottom.
+For more information on the available commands, see the individual documentation for each command.

 ### Options